Loading...

 Updated

-ASPNET_to_NETCore_migrationMicrosoft is continuously investing in its technology stack, enabling developers to build secure and enhanced software products that empower businesses to meet ever-changing customers’ needs.
-Microsoft’s flagship cloud services and business intelligence products are showing no decline in the number of users, while development platforms like .Net keep growing at pace with modern features and enhancements.
+Microsoft’s flagship cloud services and business intelligence products show no decline in user numbers, while development platforms like .Net keep growing with modern features and enhancements.

 Good Read: .NET Framework vs .NET Core